 Find out about the best places to have a bite in snack bars Vienna .

-Vienna sausage stands are not restaurants but the most down-to-earth food places you can find in Vienna.
-They are our response to fast food and hot dog stalls, and a firm part of our culture since the First World War.
-United they stand at the sausage stand: business people next to road workers, young party folk next to grandpas.
+Although Vienna sausage stands are not restaurants they embody a rich cultural space.
+Not only are they our response to fast food and hot dog stalls, they are a firm part of our culture since the First World War.
+In general, at a Wiener Wuerstelstand you will find business people next to road workers, young party folk next to grandpas.

-Get a primer on the Vienna sausage and its different varieties, and where to find the best local sausage stands in Vienna.
+To explore the Vienna sausage and its different varieties, and where to find the best stands, go to my free guide Sausage Stands in Vienna.
+To start with, here is a map of local sausage stands.